 The Sonoma Film Institute (SFI), located on the Sonoma State University campus, is the oldest film repertory organization in the North Bay Area.
 Since 1973, SFI has unspooled enough celluloid to reach the next galaxy.
-SFI screenings - ranging from silent cinema to the avant-garde, from contemporary American fare to films from the Third World - expand the educational opportunities to students, as well as providing cultural benefit to the campus and surrounding community.
+SFI screenings - ranging from silent cinema to the avant-garde, from contemporary American fare to films from the developing world - expand the educational opportunities to students, as well as providing cultural benefit to the campus and surrounding community.

 SFI has a long history of offering the best of contemporary cinema to local audiences.
 During the 1970's, the works of New Wave German directors Rainer Werner Fassbinder, Werner Herzog, and Wim Wenders were presented in their first Northern California screenings.
 American independent filmmaker John Sayles, Mike Leigh and Jane Campion were first discovered here by local audiences in the 1980’s.